adyjs/git-notes/README.md

 $ git checkout COMMIT_HASH
 ```

-3) checkout files from staging area (if doesn't add changes file from working directory, then staging area is as same as repository (.git))
+3) checkout files from staging area (if doesn't add changes file from working directory, then staging area is as same as repository (.git), this usually used in situation of restoring something)
 ```
 $ git checkout -- FILE